 The reporters were upon the celebrities like a rash on a sunny day.
 Quotes were noted, sound bytes were recorded and pictures were taken with the grave featuring prominently in the background.
 The old man lingered around the celebrities hoping for few bucks or at the least – some juicy gossip.
 His wandering attention was diverted by a voice cursing Daniel Khanna.
 A sudden surge of anger coursed through his veins as he looked towards the source.
 It was a teenaged actress – the current sensation of Bollywood, who was chatting with a senior actress.

 The Gatekeeper surreptitiously moved closer to catch more of the conversation.
-He listened for few minutes and walked away with disgust.
+He listened for few minutes.
+What he heard shocked him beyond belief.
+Spitting angrily, he walked away with disgust.

 “DK, you perverted pedophile, you deserve nothing more.”